 Having access to retention and engagement data can also provide you with proof for stakeholders and executives that your hitting your adoption goals.
 And, in turn, are maximizing your return on investment from the application.

 Training employees when a new application launches is seen by most organizations as a costly, but necessary investment.
 But what if you could better train your employees AND save money?

-Traditional software trainings, whether done in-person or virtually, are often structured to deliver a large amount of content over the course of a couple of hours or days depending on the complexity of the application employees are learning.
+Traditional software training, whether done in-person or virtually, are often structured to deliver a large amount of content over the course of a couple of hours or days depending on the complexity of the application employees are learning.
 Scenarios and simulations are used to aid with retention, but in truth do little to ease the “information overload” effect of having a lot of content crammed into a short amount of time.
 Often, by the time employees leave training they are overwhelmed, struggling to retain what they’ve learned, and frustrated by the amount of time they’ve spent in training while other urgent tasks pile up on their to do list.

-User Onboarding Software Lets You Train Smarter, See Higher Adoption
+Digital Adoption Solutions Let You Train Smarter, See Higher Adoption

 Change management is never easy and getting users to convert to a new application can be a challenge, even with the best user onboarding experiences.
 However, when employees get the right guidance at the right time and in the right place, you eliminate frustration from poor knowledge retention and lower productivity.
 You also increase employee’s willingness to adopt a new method for their work and drive higher adoption rates.

 How do you currently assist employees with learning new software and what types of adoption rates are you seeing from your efforts?
 We’d love to hear what’s working and what’s not.